Team-Orca-Labs/DevUp/README.md

 # DevUp

-DevUp is a solution to those trying to find a pair programming partne (A matching application for you developers)
+DevUp is a solution to those trying to find a pair programming partner (A matching application for you developers)
 Scratch project